agbeltran/jsonldschema/source/validation/validationIndex.rst

 =======================================================
-Code Usage for Validating schemas and set of schemas
+Validating a single schema and a set of schemas:
 =======================================================
 .. toctree::